MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 The Microsoft Edge program in [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) offers both individual and company accounts.
 The accounts are described in detail in the following sections.
 Both account types enable you to publish extensions to the Microsoft Edge Add-ons website.

 > [!IMPORTANT]
-> After enrollment, you are not able to change the value of this field.
+> After enrollment, you aren't able to change the value of this field.

 #### Individual account